Aidan is back! ‘And Just Like That…’ releases season 2 trailer ahead of June launch

 Watch the ‘And Just Like That…’ Season 2 trailer here:

-And Just Like That… will air in Thailand on HBO GO from June 2023.
+And Just Like That… will air in India on HBO GO from June 2023.